BrandonTang89/otwbanditwalkthrough/README.md

 #uniq -u compares each line to an adjacent lines and outputs the line if it is locally unique (compared to adjacent lines)

-#To ensure that the line is globally unique, we run the sort command and pipe the output into uniq
+# o ensure that the line is globally unique, we run the sort command and pipe the output into uniq
 </pre>
 ### Level 9
 <pre>